Week 1 Upgraded Sex Ed

 That myth is, for lack of a better word, total bullshit.

 Women love and want sex.
 As much as men do.
-Sometimes more.
+Often more.

 You’re going to see why in these Upgraded Sex Ed lessons, and you’re going to feel why throughout the course of doing your own personal research.